 Ingrid Pollard (b 1953), uses portraiture and traditional landscape imagery to explore social constructs, such as Britishness and racial difference.
 A co-founder of Autograph, the Association of Black Photographers, Pollard’s career has encompassed ground-breaking shows including Pastoral Interludes and Tradewinds2007.
 She was the inaugural Stuart Hall Associate Fellow at the University of Sussex, received the Paul Hamlyn Foundation Award in 2019 and in 2020, the Freelands Foundation Award with MK Gallery.
 Pollard has photographed Jocelyn, who is 87.

 Wolfgang Tillmans (b 1968) is regarded as one of the most influential artists working within photography today.
 Since the early 1990s his work has epitomized a new kind of subjectivity in photography and expanded conventional ways of approaching the medium.
 Tillmans has been the recipient of numerous awards, including the Turner Prize and the Hasselblad Foundation International Award in Photography.
 He has had prominent solo exhibitions at numerous international institutions and his work is held in museum collections worldwide.
 For this project, Tillmans photographed Ruth, 84, who entered the Hospital in 1942.

-Accompanying the project is a documentary film, The Sitting, by director Gilly Booth, (due to go live shortly) which animates the story of these remarkable sitters and artists, bringing an extra layer of visibility and voice to the lives of the 25,000 children that this project commemorates.
+Accompanying the project is a documentary film, The Sitting, by director Gilly Booth, which animates the story of these remarkable sitters and artists, bringing an extra layer of visibility and voice to the lives of the 25,000 children that this project commemorates.